 German Concentration Camp

 4. Little Camp (Buchenwald Concentration Camp) English Marker

 Credits.
 This page was last revised on June 3, 2019.
-This page originally submitted on June 1, 2019, by Jerry Klinger of Boynton Beach, Florida.
-This page has been viewed 44 times since then.
+It was originally submitted on June 1, 2019, by Jerry Klinger of Boynton Beach, Florida.
+This page has been viewed 70 times since then and 17 times this year.
 Photos: 1, 2, 3, 4. submitted on June 1, 2019, by Jerry Klinger of Boynton Beach, Florida. • Andrew Ruppenstein was the editor who published this page.